Single Mom's Payback

 I called George to tell him our daughter had been in a car accident, but he straight-up rejected the call.

-Little Millie eventually died from too much blood loss; they couldn't save her.
+Little Millie eventually died from too much blood loss.

 In total despair, I clutched her urn and jumped from the 17th floor.